jackieluc/lighthouselabs-coding-challenge/2019/README.md

 "NAVIGATION SYSTEM needed," LARRY tells you.
 Navigation is important - you can't move through space without it!

 Use your already-defined methods and load in the "navigation" module.
 It's pretty simple once you have the functions to do it, and LARRY's eyes are finally easing from red back to normal.

+## Challenge #7

+You look over at LARRY, expecting him to quack out his next prompt, but it seems LARRY is now the one malfunctioning!
+You open up the manual, and find the section on LARRY.
+Apparently, loading modules can sometimes cause LARRY to get stuck in an infinite loop.

+You can fix him, you'll just need to write some code!
+Write and call a function called `resetLARRY()` which will prompt LARRY to quack ten times so he breaks out of his loop.

+There is a function called `LARRY.quack()` that you can use in your code.